 Get in the Right Mindset

-Here’s a brief summary of what will do:
+Here’s a brief summary of what we do to get in the mindset

 - Meditate often.

 - Tell ourselves “I speak xxx language fluently.”

 - Record ourselves speaking in that language (even if just for ourselves).
 Take a picture of writing down some basic sentences.
 Store them in an archive.

 We don’t make any progress unless we believe that we can and that we believe that we ARE making progress.